niaapps/niaapps.github.io/niaapps-blog/_posts/updates-personal/2020-05-31-Black-Lives-Matter.md

 I do not care if you are tired of hearing it: BLACK LIVES MATTER.

-&nbsp;&nbsp;&nbsp;All lives cannot matter until Black Lives are treated as they truly matter.
+All lives cannot matter until Black Lives are treated as they truly matter.
 It is time for change.
 I am of the belief that this starts with defunding law enforcement.
 The system that oppresses Black people in this country cannot be reformed.
 It was not created with them in mind, in fact some argue <a href="https://www.aclu.org/issues/juvenile-justice/school-prison-pipeline" target="_blank" title="">it was created to keep them oppressed</a>.
 We need to start over where everyone is truly equal.

 Thank you for reading, until next time.